Marshall-Hallenbeck/red_team_attack_lab/README.md

     - [ ] Existing AD vulnerabilities
     - [ ] FAQ
 - [ ] FIX: can't run the range from any path due to config reading, but updating the config reading breaks the VagrantController reading the vagrant files due to bad path handling as well
+  - [ ] Also make the config parser not bad - get rid of the custom config parser completely
 - [ ] Add attack walkthroughs
     - [ ] /walkthroughs folder?
     - [ ] /guides folder?